Last Updated on

 - As mentioned above I don’t remove the seeds from the raspberries, they really do not bother me at all.
 But in case, you will want to remove them, here are a few words on that.

 - Quickly wash the raspberries, don’t keep them long under water or they will become watery.
 Gently pat them dry with kitchen paper.

 - Place the raspberries in a bowl and puree them with an immersion blender.
 You can also mash them with a potato masher or with a fork, but a blender is quicker.

-- Place a fine sieve over another bowl and give some of the mashed raspberries to the sieve.
+- Place a fine sieve over another bowl and place some of the mashed raspberries in the sieve.
 Force them through the sieve by pressing them with a tablespoon and scrape the back of the sieve from time to time to make sure that the “clean” raspberry puree hanging there will not obstruct the way.

 - Continue this way, straining small amounts of raspberry puree at a time.

 - Discard the seeds and proceed with the recipe.
 It will not be necessary to adjust the quantities of sugar and pectin needed.

 - First of all, discard the leaves of the rhubarb, they are poisonous!